CLUBS & ORGANIZATIONS

 Club descriptions and links are maintained by the individual organizations and content is the responsibility of the organization.

-Clubs & Organizations | Contact | Description |
+| Clubs & Organizations | Contact | Description |

-Agricultural Economics Clubs |
+| Agricultural Economics Clubs |

 Advisor: Caleb Stair |

-We are a Food and Resource Economics affiliated student organization.
-We provide industry exposure, networking opportunities, and social connections between students. |
+A Food and Resource Economics affiliated organization, we provide industry exposure, networking opportunities, and social connections between students. |

-Agricultural Operations Management Club |
+| Agricultural Operations Management Club |

 Advisor: Adam Watson |

-The Agricultural Operations Management Club acquaints present and potential members as well as industry and the general public with Agricultural Operations Management.
-It develops leadership potential and creates a spirit of fellowship among members, fosters the development of professional attitudes, and encourages recognition of the need for continued professional and intellectual improvement.
+This club develops leadership potential and creates a spirit of fellowship among members, fosters the development of professional attitudes, and encourages recognition of the need for continued professional and intellectual improvement.
 It is affiliated with the American Society of Agricultural Engineers. |

-Alpha Gamma Rho Fraternity |
+| Alpha Gamma Rho Fraternity |

 Advisor: Charlotte Emerson |